greenyouse/browserific/browserific/README.md

 can't be used.

-Unfortunately there are still quite a few little conflicts between the Cordova platforms.
-Some functions that work on multiple platforms may produce slightly different results.
+Unfortunately there are still quite a few little conflicts between the mobile platforms.
+Some functions that work on multiple systems may produce slightly different results (like the beep plugin that makes slightly different sounds depending on the mobile OS).
 I wrote quite a bit of documentation in the function comments so if you're going to use plugins, try reading each comment for an extensive list of quirks.

-The `browserific.cordova.core.events` macros handles all of the lifecycle events for Cordova.
+The `browserific.cordova.core/events` macro handles all of the lifecycle events for Cordova.
 It just takes a map with lifecycle event names as keys and callbacks as values: